A Compendium of Boat Hacking and Gonzo Engineering

 There are three clear extremes in this unfolding tale, and blending them into a single thread (like a blog) doesn’t work.
 We really need separate publishing vehicles:

-- Technical monographs about completed systems, well documented as stand-alone publications, with enough detail to clone (or at least fully understand) a design or set of techniques.
+• Technical monographs about completed systems, well documented as stand-alone publications, with enough detail to clone (or at least fully understand) a design or set of techniques.
 These should have a shelf life of many years, and not be cluttered with unrelated material.
+Depending on the subject, these can be eBooks or hard-copy publications.

 Over the past three decades, I’ve taken a variety of approaches to solving this problem… generally finding that email updates to a mailing list work well at one extreme, with books and articles at the others.
 About ten years ago, available publishing tools went through some major changes, so like everyone else, I started blogging.